jiwon-seattle/Kanban.Solution/README.md

   # After successfull pkg installtion
   $ dotnet run
 ```
-Now, it will automatically open http://localhost:5000 and show you the Doctor's Office main page.
+Now, it will automatically open http://localhost:5000 and show you the Kanban main page.

 You might encounter a MySql database related errors on initial loading since this application needs a specific data route to fetch data.